-Expenses: (Box 17, 18)
+Expenses: (Box 16, 17)

 All vouchers should be accompanied by an itemized list of expenses as a separate attachment that details the date, type of expense, and amount.
 This itemization should be accompanied by any and all receipts obtained for the expenses incurred.
-For all claims, list expense totals in box 17 and 18 broken down into travel expenses and other expenses.
+For all claims, list expense totals in box 16 and 17 broken down into travel expenses and other expenses.

-Non-reimbursable Expenses2
+Non-reimbursable Expenses

-- 1. General Office Overhead This includes expenses which would normally be reflected in the fee charged to the client.
-Therefore expenses such as personnel costs, rent, telephone service, and secretarial help (whether regularly or specially employed, performing normal, overtime, or supplemental work, and even if counsel has no regularly employed secretary) are not reimbursable. - 2.
-Items and Services of a Personal Nature The cost of items of a personal nature purchased for or on behalf of the person represented, such as purchasing new clothing, or having clothing cleaned, getting a haircut, furnishing cigarettes, candy or meals is not reimbursable.
-The cost of services such as assisting the defendant in the disposition of his or her personal property, arranging for the placement of minor children of the defendant, or assisting the defendant in executing the conditions of probation is not reimbursable. - 3.
-Filing Fees Attorneys should not be required to pay a filing fee in a Criminal Justice Act case inasmuch as such payment and reimbursement thereof is tantamount to the Government billing itself to accomplish a transfer of appropriated funds into the General Fund of the Treasury.
-If a filing fee is paid by an attorney who is subsequently appointed in the case, he or she should petition the District Court for a refund of that fee.
+1. General Office Overhead This includes expenses which would normally be reflected in the fee charged to the client.
+Therefore expenses such as personnel costs, rent, telephone service, and secretarial help (whether regularly or specially employed, performing normal, overtime, or supplemental work, and even if counsel has no regularly employed secretary) are not reimbursable.

+2. Items and Services of a Personal Nature The cost of items of a personal nature purchased for or on behalf of the person represented, such as purchasing new clothing, or having clothing cleaned, getting a haircut, furnishing cigarettes, candy or meals is not reimbursable.
+The cost of services such as assisting the defendant in the disposition of his or her personal property, arranging for the placement of minor children of the defendant, or assisting the defendant in executing the conditions of probation is not reimbursable.

-2 This information is adapted from Vol. 7, Chapt.
+&lt;sup>1 This information is adapted from Vol. 7, Chapt.
 2, Part A, § 230.66 of the Guide to Judiciary Policy.